Macy’s lowers outlook despite solid second quarter

 Macy’s cut orders where it could to better sync with customer demand, but Gennette said inventory in some categories remains high.
 The company is cutting prices on seasonal goods, private label and pandemic-related merchandise like casual wear and home furnishings to clear it, he said.

-Americans are under financial pressure from inflation hovering near four-decade highs, and that registered across the retail sector in this quarter with few exceptions.
+Americans are under financial pressure from inflation that is hovering near four-decade highs.
+That has registered across the retail sector in the last few months with few exceptions.

-Shoppers are trading down to cheaper brands, looking for discounts and making fewer visits to the stores.
+Shoppers are trading down to cheaper brands, looking for discounts, and making fewer visits to stores.

 Kohl’s last week slashed its sales and profit expectations for the year, a result of its stepped up price cutting to shed unwanted merchandise.
-Both Target and Walmart released quarterly earnings last week that also showed shoppers were cutting back and sticking to essentials.
+Both Target and Walmart also said last week that shoppers are cutting back and sticking to essentials.

-Soaring prices have forced families to grow more cautious with spending, cutting back on new clothing, electronics, furniture and almost everything else that is not absolutely necessary.
-On top of that, the spending habits of Americans have shifted faster than anyone expected this year as the pandemic eased.
+Soaring prices have forced families to become more cautious, cutting back on new clothing, electronics, furniture and almost everything else that is not absolutely necessary.
+And the spending habits of Americans have shifted faster than anyone expected this year as the pandemic eased.
 After being cooped up at home, they seemed to shift almost overnight to spending outside of stores, choosing instead to go to restaurants, shows or to travel.

 That uncertainly has made it difficult for retailers to figure out what is coming as the holiday season approaches.